How to Sell Engineering Services

 Build trust

 Since you’re selling things that don’t exist, you need to build trust.
 Products have a more inherent trust built into them.
 There’s a tangible item.
-Whether it’s a piece of hardware or a SaaS platform, trust is more inherent than with custom solutions/services that you provide.
+Whether it’s a piece of hardware or a SaaS platform, trust is more inherent than with custom services that you provide.
 There are 3 main ways to build trust:

 - Be authentic